Voting underway for 2nd phase of Bodo Territorial Council election | Politics

 Voting underway for 2nd phase of Bodo Territorial Council election

-An official of the Assam State Election Commission (ASEC) said voting in paper ballot started from 7.30 am and will continue till 4.30 pm across 1,407 polling stations.
+An official of the Assam State Election Commission (ASEC) said voting through ballot papers started from 7.30 am and will continue till 4.30 pm across 1,407 polling stations.
 Safety protocols like wearing masks, maintaining social distancing inside the polling booths and frequent sanitisation are being followed, though many voters were seen flouting the norms by not sporting face covers and huddling in groups.

 The first phase polling for the BTC took place on December 7 with over 77.01 per cent voters exercising their franchise in 21 seats spread across Udalguri and Baksa districts.
 Of the total 3,164 polling booths in the four districts, the authorities have marked 606 as very sensitive and 1,266 as sensitive and put in place tight security measures, the ASEC official said.